-This example uses the same configuration as that described in Chapter 7, "Creating workload management definitions using the WUI," on page 65.
+This example uses the same configuration as that described in Chapter 6, "Creating workload management definitions using the WUI," on page 57.

 To separate by bridge facility NETNAME you must modify the EYU9WRAM module.
-See "Separating Link3270 bridge workloads" on page 15 for more information.
+See "Separating Link3270 bridge workloads" on page 16 for more information.
 CICS routes all transactions running under the same bridge facility to the same target region.
 You cannot force them to go to different regions.

-The following example describes how to separate a bridge workload by user ID and transaction group.
-Add the following definitions to those that you created in Chapter 7, "Creating workload management definitions using the WUI," on page b.
-Scroll to the bottom of the view, click Create, and provide the following information:
+The following example describes how to separate a bridge workload by userid and transaction group.
+Add the following definitions to the definitions that you created in Chapter 6, "Creating workload management definitions using the WUI," on page 57.

-- 1. Creating a transaction group - a.
+1. Creating a transaction group

+a.
 From the Web User Interface main menu, click Administration views->Workload manager administration views->Transaction group definitions.
-This opens the Transaction group definition view, listing any transaction groups already defined in PLXPROD1.
+The Transaction group definition view opens, listing any transaction groups already defined in PLXPROD1.